wongsinwei/malaysian-car-plate-recognition-system/README.md

 No Python installation required.

 1. Go to the [**Releases**](../../releases/latest) page.
-2. Download the `.exe` from the latest release (**v1.1.0**).
+2. Download `Setup.exe` from the latest release (**v1.1.0**).
+3. Run `Setup.exe` and follow the installation wizard.
+4. Once installed, launch the application from the Start Menu or desktop shortcut created by the installer.

+   > ⚠️ **Do not move `LRP_system.exe` out of its installed folder on
+   > its own.** It depends on the accompanying `_internal` folder
-3. Run it — the application will open directly.
+   > sitting next to it — moving or copying only the `.exe` will
+   > prevent the app from launching.
+Use the shortcut created by the
+   > installer, or run it directly from the installed folder.
-4. Log in or register, select a camera source, then launch the detection dashboard.
+5. Log in or register, select a camera source, then launch the detection dashboard.

 > A Firebase project is required for login/registration and cloud sync
 > to work.
 If you're running this outside of the original developer